carterlasalle/interview-helper/memory-bank/projectbrief.md

 ## Project Overview
 AI Call Assistant (AICA) is a macOS application that provides real-time AI assistance during calls and meetings by capturing audio, transcribing conversations, and generating helpful information based on the conversation content.

+## Current Status
+We have successfully implemented an MVP with simulated services.
+The next phase will focus on replacing these simulations with real API integrations for audio capture, transcription, and LLM responses.

 ## Core Problem Statement
 During calls and meetings, participants often need to quickly retrieve information, get answers to questions, or gather additional context without disrupting the flow of conversation.
 Current solutions require manual note-taking and separate searches, creating a disjointed experience that diverts attention away from the conversation.